hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/DEPLOY.md

 This will bring up peer1.auditor2, orderer1.auditor2, and couchdb1.
 This will also generate the proper certs for auditor2.carbonAccounting.com under organizations/peerOrganizations.

-11. On Server B, now that all the proper certs are in place, SCP -r \$BASE_PATH/organizations to the same directory on server A so that both servers have them.
+Then, now that all the proper certs are in place, SCP -r \$BASE_PATH/organizations to the same directory on server A so that both servers have them.

 ```bash
 scp -i ~/ssh_key -r $BASE_PATH/organizations/fabric-ca/auditor1 $SERVER_A_IP:$BASE_PATH/organizations/fabric-ca/